particle-iot/app-notes/AN015-Tracker-Breakout/README.md

 - (2) DNP if the Qwiic I2C connector is not needed.
 - (3) DNP if power in (VIN) is not required.
 - (4) DNP if CAN BUS is not required.
-- (5) DNP if using screw terminals or soldering wire-to-board.
-- (6) DNP if using B8B-PH or soldering wire-to-board.
-- (7) DNP if not using I2C pull-ups.
+- (5) DNP if not using I2C pull-ups.
 They are not needed if using Qwiic or serial.
 - DNP = Do not populate, omit this component.

 ### Regulator